 There is never a pair to be found.
 Those little mid-century night-stands always come as singles at the Thrift Store.

 So I did it a favor and now it lives in my bedroom, quite happy and doesn't even miss a mate.
 Before

 It was silly of me to get these chairs from the Thrift Store because I'm having hard time selling them.

 Altho stuff with coffee sacks sells pretty well.
 Got 50 bucks at the Garage sale for all my hard work and a lesson not to buy ugly chairs.

-One of my friends gave me this "surplus" piece of her home and wondered if I could make something out of this.
-She smuggled it into my car after dinner when it was dark, later I discovered that the table is made of kind of plaster covered plywood.
+One of my friends smuggled this weirdness into my car after our dinner. "make something out of it" The table was made of kind of plaster covered plywood.
 So there was really nothing much I could do besides painting it black.
 I sanded the rough and broken areas, dismantled the lamp, used BIN spray primer and then applied matte black spray paint.

 SOLD "Before" and "During"